Xilinx/ACCL/integrations/pytorch_ddp/README.md

 </details>

 ## Running the plugin

 Make sure to source the `setup.sh` script in this directory to load the ACCL plugin before starting a Python script.
 Example usage can be found in the various test files under [`test/`](test).

 Do make sure not to run python from within the root directory of `pytorch_ddp`, because Python will try to import the local incomplete [`accl_process_group/`](accl_process_group) folder instead of the actual installation.

+The provided test/run.sh will launch a testscript via mpirun

+## Setup overview

+- The whole Processgroup is wrapped in OpenMPI, which is used for initialization
+- You can use the OpenMPI implementation of certain collectives using the "sidestep" flags in the ProcessGroupACCL.cpp
+- Compilation using `./install` or `pip install .` can be very slow, you can run `python setup.py build_ext --inplace` and then copy the binary or other files directly. `cp accl_process_group/_c/ProcessGroupACCL.cpython-38-x86_64-linux-gnu.so ~/.local/lib/python3.8/site-packages/accl_process_group/_c/`
+- The `install.py` script will not reinstall the driver in case of ACCL updates.
+You will need to rebuild it yourself
+- Set `ACCL_DEBUG=1` if you want more output(also set during build).
+Stdout is sometimes not complete(in simulator), so best log most things in stderr
+- ACCL only supports sizes up to 4MB, If you give it tensors of higher sizes, the PG will try to segment it in first dim.
+Not all collectives correctly handle multi-dimensional tensors yet.
+- Setting up the simulator with 4MB takes long, better set it lower.

+### How to install torchvision

+- install torch using the script
+- clone vision, go to the fitting version v0.16.0
+- clone libpng, configure with prefix set to local directory
+- add the bin to the path
+- not sure if needed: supply the path of the library and include to torchvision as in their development doc
+- disable the version check in torchvision setup.py, because it doesn't correctly parse the version.
+- run vision setup.py with debug, include, library and use png flags